James H. Critchfield Papers

 Acc.
 2004.09 was a gift of Lois Critchfield in 2004.
 Acc.
 2009.367 a gift of Lois Critchfield in August 2009.

-All audiovisual material from this collection has been moved to the Manuscripts Audiovisual Collection.
 A framed autographed photo of Richard Helms has been transferred to the Manuscript Audiovisual Collection.

 Processed by Matthew Hopper, SCRC Staff, during 2003-2004.
 Addition accessioned in August 2009 ,and described and rehoused by Terry Noziglia, SCRC Staff, in October 2009.